-In more than half the files that had orders with protective conditions, the victims were notified within the required timeframe.
-In an additional one third of the applicable files, the victims were notified, but not within the required timeframe.
-Five files had at least one court order with a protective condition for which there was no indication that the victims were ever notified.
+In half the files that had orders with protective conditions, the victims were notified within the required timeframe.
+Of the remaining files, most confirmed that the victims were notified, but not within the required timeframe and (6/27) almost one quarter had at least one court order with a protective condition for which there was no indication that the victim(s) was ever notified.

-Almost all the files that had orders with victim considerations, such as apology letters, restorative justice processes or restitutions, had service plans that addressed these conditions.
+More than three quarters of the files that had orders with victim considerations, such as apology letters, restorative justice processes or restitutions, had service plans that addressed these conditions.
+Of the remaining applicable files, most addressed some but not all the victim considerations while a small minority had at least one service plan that did not address any victim considerations.